 Inform the Veterinary Assistant to note on Veterinary Exam Form whether TO GO HOME ORDERS are indicated.
-See the bottom of the Veterinary Examination Form for options to select from.
+See the bottom of the Veterinary Examination Form for standardized options.
+If additional care instructions are required, ensure these are recorded in the Notes to Caregiver for staff to review with the caretaker at discharge.
 The Clinic Records Station will send these home with the cat.

 If the cat has been identified as infectious/URI, but is being processed along with non-infectious cats (not segregated), administer vaccines and medications at the surgery table:

 - Ask the Veterinary Assistant to take the cat’s Medical Record and retrieve the Rabies Certificate, vaccines, and proper doses of buprenorphine, yohimbine, and Advantage Multi®.